Schengen Area: Transit of goods

 The Single Administrative Document (SAD) is a customs declaration form used for goods entering or exiting the European Union.
 Traders and agents can use the SAD to assist with declaring import, export, transit and community status declarations in manual processing situations.

 The TIR Convention procedure is used for transit operations that begin, end, or travel in a third, non-EU country that is a signatory to the convention.

 A Transit Accompanying Document (TAD) can be produced at the point of departure or by an authorised consignor.
 It includes a barcode and the movement reference number that matches the transit declaration.
 This is useful if goods are diverted or delayed.

 EORI numbers are an official link to a specific registered address of a business concerned with arranging the export, import or movement of goods across the EU.
-It may also link to official records (Union Customs Code) describing the nature of the goods and the identity of vehicles or haulers to be used.
+It may also link to official records (Union Customs Code) describing the nature of the goods and the identity of vehicles or hauliers to be used.

 Internal borders

 A Schengen internal border crossing looking into Germany from Austria.
 There is no border control post.
-A single common EU-state sign displays the name of the country being entered, in this case Bundes-republik Deutschland (Federal Republic of Germany).
-The small white sign after the border announces entry into the German state of Bayern (Bavaria).
+A single common EU-state sign displays the name of the country being entered.

 Before the implementation of the Schengen Agreement, most borders in Europe were patrolled and a vast network of border posts existed around the continent, to check the identity and entitlement of people wishing to travel from one country to another.

 Since the implementation of the Schengen rules, border posts have been closed (and often entirely removed) between participating countries.

 The Schengen Borders Code requires participating states to remove all obstacles to free traffic flow at internal borders.
 Thus, road, rail and air passengers no longer have their identity checked by border guards when travelling between Schengen countries, although security controls by carriers are still permissible.
 Per EU guidelines all EU citizens are advised to bring a passport or national identity card, as one may be required.

-Passport stamps are never issued when travelling between Schengen member states, even when border controls between Schengen member states are temporarily re-introduced.